nobu74658/law_of_large_numbers/README.md

 # Statistical Laws Demonstration

-This project demonstrates fundamental statistical laws through numerical experiments using a uniform distribution:
+This project demonstrates fundamental statistical laws through numerical experiments using various probability distributions:

 1. **Law of Large Numbers**: Shows how the sample proportion converges to the theoretical probability as the sample size increases
 2. **Central Limit Theorem**: Illustrates how the distribution of sample means approaches a normal distribution regardless of the original distribution
+   - Verification with uniform distribution (symmetric)
+   - Verification with exponential distribution (asymmetric)
+   - Verification with chi-square distribution (asymmetric)
+   - Verification with Pareto distribution (strongly asymmetric)
+   - Comparison of different asymmetric distributions

 ## Problem Statement